-Fellowships are awarded to individuals in the early stages of their graduate study.
-Below are general guidelines for determining eligibility according to the degree requirements criterion:

-- Applicants are expected to have adequate preparation to begin graduate study and research by Summer or Fall 2013.
-This is nearly always demonstrated by receipt of a bachelor's degree in a science or engineering field earned prior to Fall 2013. - Individuals are typically eligible to apply: - During the senior year of college - After graduating from college and prior to entering graduate school - During the first year of graduate school - Prior to completing the Fall term of the second year of graduate school. - Applicants must have completed no more than 12 months of full-time graduate study or its equivalent as of August 1, 2012.
+1. Citizenship Applicants must be United States citizens, nationals, or permanent residents of the United States by the application deadline The term "national" designates a native resident of a commonwealth or territory of the United States, such as American Samoa, Guam, Puerto Rico, United States Virgin Islands, or the Northern Mariana Islands.
+It does not refer to a citizen of another country who has applied for United States citizenship.
+2. Degree Requirements Fellowships are awarded to individuals in the early stages of their graduate study.
+Below are guidelines for determining eligibility according to the degree requirements criterion: - · Applicants are expected to have adequate preparation to begin graduate study and research by summer or fall 2014.
+This is nearly always demonstrated by receipt of a bachelor's degree in a science or engineering field earned prior to fall 2014. - · Individuals are typically eligible to apply: - · During the senior year of college - After graduating from college and prior to entering graduate school 0 - During the first year of graduate school Prior to completing the fall term of the second year of graduate school. - · Applicants must have completed no more than 12 months of full-time graduate study or its equivalent as of August 1, 2013.
 Full-time graduate study is as defined by the universities attended.
-There is no credit hour limit for students who have completed only full-time graduate study; eligibility for full-time students is based on the length of time enrolled in the graduate program. - Applicants who have completed part-time graduate study (or a combination of part-time and full-time graduate study) must have completed no more than 24 semester hours or 36 quarter hours or their equivalent as of August 1, 2012. - All post-baccalaureate, graduate-level study is counted toward the allowed 12 months of completed graduate study.
+There is no credit hour limit for students who have completed only full-time graduate study; eligibility for full-time students is based on the length of time enrolled in the graduate program. - · Applicants who have completed part-time graduate study (or a combination of part-time and full-time graduate study) must have completed no more than 24 semester hours or 36 quarter hours or their equivalent as of August 1, 2013. - All post-baccalaureate, graduate-level study is counted toward the allowed 12 months of completed graduate study.
 This includes all master's and doctoral programs.

-Applicants in joint BS/MS programs are typically eligible to apply prior to completion of any further graduate study.

-- In four-year joint programs, applicants may apply in the fourth year and after completion of the program.
-Completion of any graduate study outside of the joint program will disqualify an applicant. - In five-year joint programs, applicants may apply in the fourth and fifth years of the program and after completion of the program.
-Completion of any further graduate study outside of the joint program will disqualify an applicant.

-Definition of Completed Graduate Study and Extenuating Circumstance

-Applicants may have completed no more than 12 months of full-time graduate study or its equivalent by August 1, 2012.
-Pre-graduate participation in summer activities (e.g., bridge programs, field studies, lab rotations) offered by a graduate program prior to the start of the Fall graduate program are not included in this total.
+Applicants in joint BS/MS programs are typically eligible to apply prior to completion of any further graduate study. - In four-year joint programs, applicants may apply in the fourth year and after completion of the program.
+Completion of any graduate study outside of the joint program disqualifies an applicant. - .
+In five-year joint programs, applicants may apply in the fourth and fifth years of the program and after completion of the program.
+Completion of any further graduate study outside of the joint program disqualifies an applicant.
+Definitions of Completed Graduate Study and Extenuating Circumstance Completed Graduate Study Applicants may have completed no more than 12 months of full-time graduate study or its equivalent by August 1, 2013.
+Pre-graduate participation in summer activities (e.g., bridge programs, field studies, lab rotations) offered by a graduate program prior to the start of the fall graduate program are not included in this total.
 All post-baccalaureate, graduate study is counted towards the allowed 12 months of graduate study.
-This includes the following:

-- All master's programs (including research-based or coursework-based programs, and "terminal" programs as well as those that are contiguous with a Ph.D. program) - All doctoral programs - Post-baccalaureate, graduate-level coursework completed outside a degree program - · Both full-time and part-time graduate programs.
+This includes the following: - · All master's programs (including research-based or coursework-based programs, and "terminal" programs as well as those that are contiguous with a Ph.D. program) - All doctoral programs - Post-baccalaureate, graduate-level coursework completed outside a degree program - · Both full-time and part-time graduate programs.